Details Regarding Georgia’s Offer in Compromise Program

 - Excess Expenses – The DOR uses national collection financial standards crafted by the IRS to figure out the threshold of expenses allowed for each necessary and living category.
 DOR will adjust these expenses that exceed the national collection standards to the maximum allowed.

 - Inadequate Documentation – The taxpayer must substantiate most items on the financial statement.
-If the taxpayer does not provide adequate documentation to support income, expenses, and other things, the DOR will deny the offer.
+If the taxpayer does not provide adequate documentation to support income, expenses, and other items determining your financial status, the DOR will deny the offer.

 - Past Record of Non-Compliance – If DOR finds the taxpayer has a history of not complying with tax laws or willfully not complying with state tax laws, the DOR may reject the OIC.

-- Trust Fund Taxes – If the taxpayer’s taxes owed relates to unpaid sales taxes or withholding taxes from employees, the DOR may reject the OIC application.
+- Trust Fund Taxes – If the taxpayer’s delinquent taxes relate to unpaid sales taxes or withholding taxes from employees, the DOR may reject the OIC application if the business is still operating.

 - No In the Best Interests of the State – If the State Revenue Commissioner finds the offer is not in the best interests of the state, then the state will not accept the offer.
 Although the law allows the Commissioner to accept the offer, there is no obligation to do so.